cn0047/stash/ed/ad/tree.avl.md

 -

 AVL tree - (since 1962) the **heights of the two child subtrees of any node differ by at most one**.
-Are faster than red–black trees because they are more rigidly balanced.
+Faster than red–black trees because they are more rigidly balanced.
 Similar to red–black trees, AVL trees are height-balanced.

 Balance factor: +1, 0, -1